 While your friends make their plans to join the masses on sandy beaches or charming-but-packed Northern European Christmas markets, imagine yourself strolling through sunny Sevilla surrounded by locals enjoying the quiet holidays or taking in Guernica in Madrid after just a few minutes’ wait.
 Welcome to Spain in winter!
 Our family’s winter visit to Spain was one of our favorite trips ever and it could be yours too.
-If you’re wondering where to go for winter holidays in Europe, read on for just a few reasons why you should start planning to visit Spain in December and January and resources to help you plan your trip, including tips for visiting Spain with toddler in tow.
+If you’re wondering where to go for winter holidays in Europe, read on for just a few reasons why you should start planning to visit Spain in December and January and resources to help you plan your trip, including what to wear in Spain in winter and tips for visiting Spain with toddler in tow.

 Why you should visit Spain this winter

 The weather in Spain in winter

 While much of Europe is blanketed by snow or suffering under gray skies, you’ll find plenty of opportunity for clear weather in many parts of Spain.
 When planning our winter trip, I was specifically looking for a destination with weather similar to what we could find in LA (or better!).
 Places like Granada and Madrid in winter are cold (very cold by my standards – bring gloves if you’ll be pushing a stroller!) but they are blessedly dry in the winter.
 Barcelona and Seville are both wonderful in the winter, with temperatures similar to LA!
 No matter what cities you visit, Spanish winter weather is nothing like what most of Europe experiences.
 Wondering what to bring?
 Jump ahead to your packing list for Spain in winter!